Our Vishing (voice-phishing) feature allows you to test if your users are prone to entering sensitive information when prompted on the phone.

 For users located outside the United States, numbers must meet E.164 formatting specifications.
 These specifications are outlined below:

 - Local Phone number

 For more information about formatting international numbers, view this Twilio guide.
-Non-U.S. phone numbers that do not meet E.164 standards might be interpreted as U.S. phone numbers, or might not be reached with our Vishing service successfully.
+Non-U.S. phone numbers that do not meet E.164 standards might be interpreted as U.S. phone numbers or might be dialed incorrectly by our Vishing service.